mladenivkovic/mesh-hydro/README.md

 at compile time by setting the corresponding values in the Makefile.

 To see what the code is able to do, you can for example run the test script in `./program/test` and have a look at the resulting `./program/test/test_results.pdf`
+(You'll need to add add `/py/module/` to your `PYTHONPATH` to be able to run the python plotting scripts.)